 For fluid mechanical design in product development, experience and solid engineering know-how are required.
 Typically, in a first step, all relevant information about the product’s requirements, the involved processes and the lessons learned from precursors are carefully collected and analyzed.
-The design process then includes system modelling and flow simulation, an optimization loop and finally the experimental validation.
+The design process then includes system modeling and flow simulation, an optimization loop and finally the experimental validation.
 In terms of cost, the experimental verification step represents a significant part of the overall project budget.

-According to our experience at streamwise, gained from many industrial projects, only a few quantities at discrete locations are required to verify design, modelling, and performance.
+According to our experience at streamwise, gained from many industrial projects, only a few quantities at discrete locations are required to verify design, modeling, and performance.
 If the validation experiments are designed correctly, otherwise large campaigns can be substituted with relatively low-cost targeted measurements.

 Precisely targeted measurements require specific sensors.
 In many cases, off-the-shelf components are not a good fit in terms of size, installation effort, and performance.
 Streamwise has developed a modular, wireless sensor platform which incorporates the following features: